Hnogared/viminette_VIM-42-norminette/README.md

 ```
 :Norminette
 ```
-Turn on norm highlighting if the shell norminette command call was successfull.
+Turn on norm highlighting if the shell norminette command call was successfull.<br>
+Once turned on, the highlighting refreshes after each file save (VIM's `BufWritePos` event) until turned off or an error occurs.

 ### Disabling norm highlighting
 ```